EarlTilluck/vexed-again/Readme.md

 * implement sound and toggle sound button

-* progress indicators in menu, when selecting level.

 * Add images and graphics. blocks are a-h abcdefgh which is 8 different blocks.